-I was born to mobile people.
-My maternal Indo family emigrated from Indonesia in the 1950s—repatriated by Dutch Queen Wilhelmina—and ultimately arrived in the US and my itinerant Anglo-American paternal family joined Stephen Austin in settling Texas in the early 1800s.
-I was an independent, co-dependent raconteur and roustabout long enough to idealize settling down to “make” a “home.”
-Having a child in 2013 curtailed a multi-decade embroilment with beads and beadwork.
-I nursed her for 2.5 years and after asking “what’s next,” I became an academic artist in 2015.
+I was born to mobile people—a maternal Indo family who emigrated from Indonesia in the 1950s—repatriated by Dutch Queen Wilhelmina—and ultimately arrived in the US and mn Anglo-American paternal family that joined Stephen Austin in colonizing Texas in the early 1800s.
+I was an independent, co-dependent raconteur and roustabout long enough to idealize settling into home-making.
+Having a child in 2013 curtailed a multi-decade embroilment with beads and beadwork of teaching internationally and publishing three instructive books.
+After 2.5 years of nursing her, I became an academic artist in 2015.
 At University of California, Santa Cruz I completed a BA in Art (studio) and History of Art and Visual Culture with honors in 2018.
 I am currently a candidate to receive an MFA in Art Studio from University of California, Davis in Spring 2020.